 50L.
 Rules

-(1) The CEO (Justice) may, with the approval of the Minister, make rules for the purposes of this Part which may provide for the manner of ensuring that accused persons are complying with home detention conditions and for conditions to be applied to accused persons granted bail subject to home detention conditions including conditions —
+(1) The CEO (corrections) may, with the approval of the Minister, make rules for the purposes of this Part which may provide for the manner of ensuring that accused persons are complying with home detention conditions and for conditions to be applied to accused persons granted bail subject to home detention conditions including conditions —

 (a) requiring a defendant to wear any device;

-(b) requiring a defendant to permit the CEO (Justice) to install any device or equipment at the place where the defendant is required by a home detention condition to remain.
+(b) requiring a defendant to permit the CEO (corrections) to install any device or equipment at the place where the defendant is required by a home detention condition to remain.

 (2) Rules made under this section may confer a discretionary authority on any person or class of persons.